 If the tank or pond water is dirty and produces mold, a damaged shell can quickly get infected with the bacteria.
 A wet and molded enclosure is a perfect breeding place for harmful bacteria, affecting the exposed blood vessels.

-The situation is worsened as turtles are messy animals, and they will quickly transform their habitat into a dirty place with lots of food wastage.
+The situation is worsened as turtles are messy animals, and they will quickly transform their habitat into a dirty place with lots of food waste.

 3. Lack of Dry Place